-SANTA CLARA, Calif. – June 28, 2022 – Netskope, the leader in Security Service Edge (SSE) and Zero Trust, today announced it has been awarded, through SEWP Prime Anacapa Micro and distributor Merlin Cyber, the industry’s first Secure Access Service Edge (SASE) U.S. Federal Civilian Government contract in history, led by the United States Patent and Trademark Office (USPTO).
+SANTA CLARA, Calif. – June 28, 2022 – Netskope, the leader in Security Service Edge (SSE) and Zero Trust, today announced it has been awarded, through SEWP Prime Anacapa Micro and distributor Merlin Cyber, a Secure Access Service Edge (SASE) U.S. Federal Civilian Government, led by the United States Patent and Trademark Office (USPTO).
 This is a significant industry milestone as traditional, perimeter-based approaches to security will no longer work in a mandated cloud-first environment where data can be accessed from anywhere.

 Federal agencies are working towards building out a Zero Trust architecture and need an approach centered on securing the network edge.
 With traditional network perimeters now dissolved, the edge is wherever agencies execute the mission – wherever agency data resides.
 SASE converges multiple security technologies for web, cloud, data and threat protection, plus cloud-edge networking capabilities, into a scalable, elastic platform that protects users, data and applications everywhere.

 USPTO is implementing SASE to achieve the following goals:

 - Enable broadband conferences to large audiences of teleworkers

 - Facilitate the adoption of agency-sanctioned cloud-based solutions by increasing performance and eliminating reliance upon USPTO bandwidth

 - Support the creation and enforcement of USPTO security policies when accessing cloud-based solutions and protect agency assets from the evolving threat landscape

 - Reduce complexity by using one vendor for Secure Web Gateway (SWG), Cloud Access Security Broker (CASB), and Zero Trust Network Access (ZTNA) as a service